 6 tips that will go a long way in your for-sale renovations journey:

 - Look for profit.
 While this seems obvious, many homeowners will spend money just to scrape by resulting in them barely getting their money back.
 If there is a chance to make something look good and spend less in the process, take the opportunity and up the resale value while netting yourself more gain.

 - Paint.
 Paint is a good way to increase the appearance of a home in a few shades.
-Slap a new coat over the kitchen, bathroom, and living areas to brighten things and make the home more appealing to potential buyers.
-Focus on lighter shades or neutral colors, that will allow potential buyers to imagine their furniture and decorations in each room; this build stronger emotion for the buying process.
+Slap a new coat over the kitchen, bathroom, and living areas to brighten things and make the home more appealing to potential home buyers.
+Focus on lighter shades or neutral colors, that will allow potential buyers to imagine their furniture and decorations in each room; this builds stronger emotion for the home buying process..
 Lighter colors are also known to make the room look larger.

 - Refurbish.
 Why replace the entire kitchen cabinets when you can refurbish them?
 If the base is good, just repaint, restain, or replace the countertops with a soft, sturdy option.
 Don’t spend money where you don’t have to.
 Everyone has their own style and if they truly want marble instead of granite, chances are they will replace it themselves in order to be able to pick the material and patterns they like the best.

-While making sure the electric, plumbing, and appliances is necessary, going the extra mile on things that the buyer won’t notice is pointless.
-Focusing your energies on do-able renovations like a kitchen makeover, bathroom upgrades, and flooring decisions is a better way to get your money back out of a flip house.
-Avoid the headache and make changes where the buyer is most likely to appreciate them.
+While making sure the electric, plumbing, and appliances is necessary, going the extra mile on things that the home buyer won’t notice is pointless.
+Focusing your energies on do-able renovations like a kitchen makeover, bathroom upgrades, and flooring decisions is a better way to get your money back when rehabbing a flip house.
+Avoid the headache and make changes where the home buyer is most likely to appreciate them.
 Turn a profit where you can, save on the fancy materials and choose economical, clean & simple designs!

-Follow The OFFICIAL Real Estate Agent Directory® for more healthy home living and lifestyle tips.
+Follow The OFFICIAL Real Estate Agent Directory® for more healthy home living and real estate tips.